foundriesio/docs/source/user-guide/account-management/account-roles.rst

   - manage teams
   - manage the Factory subscription plan
   - register, delete, and rename all devices
-  - manage the Factory's Public Key Infrastructure (PKI) and create Waves.
+  - manage the Factory's :term:`Public Key Infrastructure` (PKI) and create Waves.

 The remaining two each get a subset of the **Owner** permissions.